 A key metric with different interpretations and purposes

 Your customer lifetime value affects different important services within your business: the marketing, product, customer support and sales department.
 These departments have all different goals but they are all related to your customer lifetime value:

-Product team: how can I make sure the products I offer to my customers are personalised?
+Product team: How can I make sure the products I offer to my customers are personalized?
 How can I make sure they meet their needs and expectations?